apt-sim/AdePT_LLAMA_ACAT22/README.md

 * AlignedSingleBlobSoA
 * MultiBlobSoA
 * AoSoAN (with arbitrary N)
-* Trace (although you will have more accurate results when using the example especially preparted for tracing)
+* FieldAccessCount (although you will have more accurate results when using the example especially preparted for tracing)
 * Heatmap (AoS)
 * Heatmap (AoSoA32)
 * Heatmap (PackedSingleBlobSoA)